fletcherg/zendesk-client/Docs/Connect-Zendesk.md

 ```

 ## DESCRIPTION
-This function will return either all Zendesk organizations, or just the organization as specified.
+This function will Connect to the Zendesk API with the specified details.

 ## EXAMPLES